 Fewer students per classroom

-Brodsky and Calarco said students in classrooms or lecture halls will be spaced at least six feet apart to reduce chances of Covid-19 transmission.
+Calarco said students in classrooms or lecture halls will be spaced at least six feet apart to reduce chances of Covid-19 transmission.
 To accommodate everyone, classrooms will likely use a hybrid distance and in-person learning model.
 For example, half of a class might listen to a lecture on site, while the other half would watch a live stream from their homes.
 Some schools might implement a staggered system of students alternating between in-person and online learning.

 AT COLLEGE CAMPUSES: